plantismash/documentation/docs/glossary.md

 #Protocluster Types

+<span class="red-comment">TODO: Check if this glossary applies to plantismash.</span>

 antiSMASH uses some abbreviations internally and in outputs to refer to the different types of secondary metabolite clusters detected.